makinacorpus/vms/README.rst

 * do you have a correct /etc/hosts with a first 127.0.[0|1].1 record associated with localhost name and your short and long hostname?
 * On Mac OS X you can try `sudo nfsd checkexports`
 * try to run the vagrant up with `VAGRANT_LOG=INFO vagrant up`
+* If file access is slow, or the machine is slow, try to go to network settings in Virtualbox ui, then advanced settings for card1 and card2, then select virtio.

 Mac OS
 -------